buaabarty/CREF/README.md

 python3 tutorcode_api.py fetch {id}
 ```

 where `{id}` represents the unique identifier of the sample within the TutorCode, ranging from `1` to `1239`.
 The script includes a pre-configured `API_KEY`.
 After executing the command `python3 tutorcode_api.py fetch 611`, the outcome is displayed in the file [611.json](611.json).
-The structure of the results is as follow:
+The structure of the results is as following:

 ```
 {